dreamyguy/moments/README.md

 - [Chernobyl explosion](https://dreamyguy.github.io/moments/#/1/relative-to-now/date-a/1986/April/26/1/23/45/) - 26 April 1986 01:23:45
 - [First plane crashes on WTC, NY](https://dreamyguy.github.io/moments/#/1/relative-to-now/date-a/2001/September/11/8/46/40/) - 11 September 2001 08:46:40
 - [Trump's presidency starts](https://dreamyguy.github.io/moments/#/1/relative-to-now/date-a/2017/January/20/12/59/37/) - 20 January 2017 12:00:00

+## Note on Timezones

+Timezones would add a lot of complexity to this application, for little benefit (as 100% accuracy would require a tremendous job).
+There are so many not-so-obvious caveats and edge-cases that in the end of the day it is simply better to let the end the user take responsibility to set it right (if at all necessary) to compensate for the time difference.

+For instance, **if you're born in _Brazil_ but currently live in _Australia_**.

+While creating a calendar event to be notified of your 1,111,111,111st second since your birth at 6:50 PM, you would want to set an event on the next day at 7:50 AM - as in Australia you'd be 13 hours ahead of Brazil.

+_Remember to check for Daylight Time Saving in both areas._

 ## Development